zenaton-samples/automated-reminder-emails/README.md

 # Requirements:

 - A [Zenaton](https://app.zenaton.com) account (its free!)
 - An API key from [Sendgrid](https://app.sendgrid.com/settings/api_keys), to connect Zenaton to Sendgrid.
-Show our [guide](/doc/create-sendgrid-account.md)

 ## Basic Workflow Version: Send a email based on user actions within your app